GoogleChrome/developer.chrome.com/site/en/blog/improved-pwa-offline-detection/index.md

 Previously, the installability check passed if the page had a service worker installed that included a `fetch` event handler.
-Chrome did not have the infrastructure for running simulated requests through the service worker, so a full check of correct offline behaviour was not possible.
+Chrome did not have the capability to simulate requests through the service worker, so a full check of correct offline behaviour was not possible.

 {% img src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/qrDoFGCM2s8pBvM4n7Dv.png", alt="Diagram of service worker", width="800", height="385" %}